Formula-uOttawa/uOpenBlog/README.md

 6. Press the green "Commit changes..." top right, then click the green "Commit changes" in the popup.

-Anytime you want to work on your post, you'll click content->posts->post-Name->index.md, and then type into that text file.
-To see how the text will look you'll click preview, and to save your work you'll commit your changes again.
-Ignore how the metadata tables looks in preview, it will look like this on the site:
+Anytime you want to make changes to your post, you will click: content → posts → post-name → index.md.
+Use Preview to see how it looks, and Commit changes to save.
+Note: to properly see how images look, go to the uploading images section for instructions.
+The metadata at the top of your posts will take the form of:

 <img width="873" height="100" alt="image" src="https://github.com/user-attachments/assets/9063ddad-08e2-4c39-8caf-23684ea6b4d6" />

 ## Markdown Syntax

-We generate our site using Hugo, a static site generator.
-It supports most markdown syntax.
-Here is a list of elements and the syntax to use them in order of usefulness.
 Sourced from [markdownguide.org](https://www.markdownguide.org/cheat-sheet/)(link to their cheat sheet).
 Hugo does not support the highlight, subscript, superscript elements.

 ### Commonly Used
 | Element              | Markdown Syntax                                                                                                                 | Visually                                                                                 |